magnum-af/magnum.af/README.md

 `$ mkdir build && cd build && cmake .. && make -j`

-Optionally, install to system directories using:
+Install to system directories using:

 `$ make install`

+For python to find the shared library, add the install directory to the PYTHONPATH:

+`echo 'export PYTHONPATH=/usr/local/lib/:$PYTHONPATH' >> .bashrc`